ghozt777/graphql-practice/README.md

 ### scripts :

-- To Start in Dev Mode using the JS compiler version using nodemon (recommended)
+- To Start in Dev Mode using the JS compiled version using nodemon (recommended)

 ```
     yarn dev